• Skip to main content

 The noodles were boiled until al dente and tossed with the ragu.
 Finally I topped it off with some parmigiano reggiano.

-Filed Under: pasta, vegetarian Tagged With: eggplant, mushroom, pappardelle, ragu
+Written by greg · Categorized: pasta, vegetarian · Tagged: eggplant, mushroom, pappardelle, ragu

 Soba stir fry